radek-kricek/population-exposure-climate-change/README.md

 # How does climate change feel around the globe?
 Exposure of populations across the world to extreme heat.
 Final project at [Spiced Academy](https://www.spiced-academy.com/en).
 Coded with Python.

-Final presentation caan be found in 'presentation_graduation.pdf'.
+Final presentation can be found in 'presentation_graduation.pdf'.

 ## Questions